LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     kernel execution.

   * ``RAJA::LaunchParams`` type.
-This type takes a number of teams, threads per team, and optionally size of dynamic shared memory in bytes.
+This type takes a number of teams, threads per team, and optionally the size of dynamic shared memory in bytes.

   * ``RAJA::loop`` template.
 These are used to define hierarchical parallel execution of a kernel.
 Operations within a loop are mapped to